3DP-Tech/Kingroon-KP3/README.md

 3. Change the value of `#define INVERT_Z_DIR` from `true` to **`false`**
 4. Change the value of `#define INVERT_E0_DIR` from `false` to **`true`**

 I had this experience on my KP3.
 Even after flashing the original KP3 firmware my steppers ran the wrong direction.
-I had to update the KP3 firmware configuration.
+I also had to update the OEM KP3 firmware configuration.

 ### Optional Changes